 - An admissions-approved music player

-You are going to love being in recovery.
+Being in recovery will change your life.
+You’ll be embarking on a path to improve your health and well-being.
+Promises Brazos Valley is here for you every step of the way.
 Yes, there will be some challenges in the beginning, no doubt.
 But you have an entire group of experienced professionals who are ready and waiting to help you.
 You’re also going to meet other people on a similar journey to yours.